• Skip to primary navigation

 April 8, 2024

 The House last week invited “conference” to hammer out a compromise on Medicaid expansion legislation.
 White will soon appoint three House members, and Republican Lt.
-Gov. Delbert Hosemann will appoint […]
+Gov. Delbert Hosemann will appoint three senators to negotiate a plan.
+As the House and Senate conferees start deliberating, White told Mississippi Today: The House would likely not agree to any […]

 Filed Under: In the News